-Stage 3 Drama
+Stage 4 Drama

 Learners explore drama.
 They learn about how drama can represent the world and that they can make drama to represent their ideas about the world.
 They share their drama with peers and experience drama as audiences.
-Learners become aware of role and situation as they listen and respond as fictional characters.
-They explore sound and movement to create role.
-They learn about focus and identifying the main idea of the drama.
+Learners become aware of role and situation as they listen and respond as characters.
+They explore voice and movement to create role.
+They learn about focus and identifying the main character and location of the drama.
 As audiences they recognise that the purpose of drama is to share it with others.
-As they experience drama, learners draw on drama from a range of cultures, times and locations.
+As they experience drama, students draw on drama from a range of cultures, times and locations.
 Students learn about safety in dramatic play and in interaction with other actors.